-All these posts written since 2009 so people who are looking for their ancestors can find them someday like Steve Myers who must be dying to learn more about his roots if this long intermission is to ever end.
+All these posts were written since 2009 so people looking for their ancestors can find them just like Steve Myers who must be dying to learn more about his roots if this long intermission is to ever end.

 I know very little about Steve’s parents nor about his grandfather who was a midshipman in the U.S. Navy in 1940…

 Or his great-grandfather who was on DD-114 in 1920…

 I hope Steve can find old pictures to share with us or stories about his ancestors.
 The more the merrier.
 Usually an old aunt has pictures in an old shoe box in a dusty attic.
 Maybe this old aunt also has pictures of my ancestors I have no pictures of.

 This is post No. 1410 on Our Ancestors.